graphbig/graphBIG/README.txt

 ===============================================================
 [GraphBIG]

-GraphBIG is a comprehensive graph benchmarking effort initiated by IBM System G and Georgia Tech HPArch.
-It covers the broad spectrum of graph computing by fulfilling multiple major requirements, including framework, representativeness, coverage, and graph data support.
+GraphBIG is a graph benchmarking effort initiated by IBM System G and Georgia Tech HPArch.
+By supporting a wide selection of workloads from both CPU and GPU sides, GraphBIG covers the broad spectrum of graph computing and fulfills multiple major requirements, including framework, representativeness, coverage, and graph data support.
 ===============================================================
 [Compile/Run]